 High levels of Hygiene are essential when it comes to flooring for butchers.
-Working with raw meat, blood, bones and organs, processed foods are susceptible to bacteria if High levels of Hygiene are not maintained.
+Working with raw meat, blood, bones and organs, processed foods are susceptible to bacteria.
+Especially if High levels of Hygiene are not maintained.
 Hence strict requirements apply to running a butcher’s and why butchers must take account of regulations from Environmental Health and the Food Standards Agency.

 The Food Standards Agency guidance states that Food preparation areas must have a “design and layout must permit Good Hygiene Practices and protection against contamination.
 Floor surfaces must be sound and easy to clean – must use impervious, non-absorbent, washable, non-toxic materials.
 Where appropriate, adequate surface drainage necessary.”

 Why concrete alone is not enough

 An unprotected concrete floor will be of no use in meeting these important health and safety standards.
 This is since it’s porous, and some moisture movement will always occur.
 Moisture is a vehicle for many harmful contaminants therefore, suitable meat processing flooring is essential.
 Polyurethane resin screed systems are ideal as they offer a seamless finish.
 Also, polyurethane resin can be complemented by coving and render, to allow for a smooth transition from the wall to the floor.
 This does not support bacteria and microbial growth.

 PSC Flooring was called in by John WF Bebb Construction Ltd. This was to look at the Cutting Room and Sausage Room floor at Rikki Lloyd Butchers of Welshpool.
 The concrete surface had fallen to a central drain.
 Furthermore, it was evident they had previously painted the floor themselves and it was not lasting.